angular/angular/aio/content/guide/lifecycle-hooks.md

 which can only be reached by querying for them via the property decorated with [@ContentChild](api/core/ContentChild).

-<code-example path="lifecycle-hooks/src/app/after-content.component.ts" region="hooks" header="AfterContentComponent (class excerpts)" linenums="false"></code-example>
+<code-example path="lifecycle-hooks/src/app/after-content.component.ts" region="hooks" header="AfterContentComponent (class excerpts)"></code-example>

 {@a no-unidirectional-flow-worries}